 I saw a birdfeeder or birdhouse in your magazine.
 Can you tell me where I can buy one like it?

-We suggest going to the Community section of our website for help.
+We suggest going reaching out to [email protected] for help.

 How do I enter the Backyard Photo Contest?

 We hold a new contest every year.
 For information on the current one, please visit our Contest section.
 If we are in the voting stage of this cycle, please vote and watch for an upcoming call out for new entries for next year’s contest.
 These will be posted in our Contest section as well.

 How do I enter the “Find the Hummingbird” contests?

 Please visit the Contest area of our website.
 This is where we will post winners as well.